hanfeyyaps/write-like-a-buero/README.md

 Requests: For making HTTP requests to external APIs (e.g., Gemini API for embeddings).

-BeautifulSoup4: For web scraping the Australian Style Manual content.
+BeautifulSoup4: For web scraping the Australian Government Style Manual content.

 NumPy: For numerical operations, particularly with embeddings.